Posted on

 The report can be filtered on the basis of date and time.
 Apart from this, you will get an idea of the number of new customers along with returning customers.

 Stock report is quite literally your stock summary.
-It shows low stock, out of stock items and quantity of stocks.
+It shows low stock, out-of-stock items, and quantity of stocks.

 Taxes By code